Architecture geth v1.17.3 Developers Live Compare Downloads Quantum Company About Team Careers Blog Get in touch

 Block production, RLP encoding, hashes, rewards and masternode economics are unchanged.
 A parity harness verifies identical state roots, receipts and block hashes against canonical chain.

-Live readings from XDC mainnet production nodes — synced to head.
-Longer modern bar = better.
+Live readings from XDC mainnet production nodes, synced to head.

 Quantum-safe before the deadline, not after the break.